 Brand guidelines are a guide as to how to use the elements of your branding.
 When updating any kind of existing brand identity, it is very important to consider how thorough your brand guidelines are.
 Brand guidelines very often cover, tone of voice, logo uses, prohibited uses of logos, colour palette, typography, photography and how the brand should be used for print and web.

-Branding guidelines must be an essential part of any businesses brand identity to ensure that your company’s image is communicated effectively and efficiently.
+Branding guidelines must be an essential part of any business’s brand identity to ensure that your company’s image is communicated effectively and efficiently.
 It also needs to ensure that the image is presented in the correct manner.
-If at any stage you rebrand or you have created a new brand from the beginning, you should specify that you would like brand guidelines to support your brand identity.
+If at any stage, you rebrand or you have created a new brand from the beginning, you should specify that you would like brand guidelines to support your brand identity.

-This would be essential for the future business goals and can also help with marketing, printing, social media and building a website.
+This would be essential for future business goals and can also help with marketing, printing, social media and building a website.

 What did I learn about wireframing?

 A wireframe is a diagram or a set of diagrams that consists of simple lines and shapes representing the skeleton of a website or an application’s user interface (UI) and core functionality.
 Another example of wireframing is that it breaks the website down into different stages of designing the website in order to keep the stages organised.